Gravecat/invictus/src/core/readme.md

 The core source folder contains the most core and central elements of the game code, which are used almost everywhere -- this includes main program entry, the main game loop, user preferences, error-handling, etc.

-* **core.cpp** - Main program entry, initialization and cleanup routines, as well as pointers to various subsystems.
+* **core.cpp** - Main program entry, initialization and cleanup routines, along with links to the key subsystems of the game.

-* **game-manager.cpp** - Handles the main game loop and the overall high-level state of the game (`core.cpp` handles the low-level stuff).
+* **game-manager.cpp** - The GameManager class manages the currently-running game state, as well as handling save/load functions.

-* **guru.cpp** - Guru Meditation, handles logging and exception/error/signal handling.
+* **guru.cpp** - Guru Meditation error-handling and reporting system.

-* **prefs.cpp** - User-defined preferences (can be edited by the user in the build/bin/userdata/prefs.txt file).
+* **prefs.cpp** - User-defined preferences, which can be set in userdata/prefs.txt